 You have the right to be seen by physicians!

-Eventually, I will share more insight about the training differences between nurse providers, physician assistants, and physicians.
+Eventually, I will share more insight into the training differences between nurse providers, physician assistants, and physicians.
 They are not the same.
 What do you deserve?

 Enjoy Dr. Burton’s skin care secrets with Kiehl’s products!